-Your homeschooling area doesn’t need to look like a classroom!
+Your homeschooling room doesn’t need to look like a classroom!
 You will need a work area with a flat surface, comfortable seating, good lighting, and space for storage.
 Ideally it should be located near wherever the parent or home teacher will be so that they can be available for questions when they are not directly involved in the student’s work.

 Find The Right Work Surface